Welcome to Plymouth!

-Thank you for visiting our web page!
-You will find a lot of helpful information and we encourage you to take your time and peruse the various links.
-If you do not find the answers you are looking for, please feel free to contact us.
+The Office of Residential Life is happy to welcome you to PSU!
+You will find a lot of helpful information on our web pages and we encourage you to take your time and peruse the site.
+If you do not find the answers you are looking for, please feel free to contact us at 603-535-2260.

 How’s it going?

 Now that you have settled in, how is it going?
 Have you connected with your roommate(s)?
 Floor mates?
 Housemates?
 Are you taking advantage of the residence hall programming?
 Have you attended a PAW event, an athletic event or a production or lecture at the Silver Center?
 No?
 Well… you are missing out!
 Check out the bulletin boards and flyers- there is lots to do, people to meet and places to go!
 Get involved in your residence hall and in the community.
 This is your time to shine!